Machu Picchu 323 articles

 Tourists in Machu Picchu in the low season

 During the low tourist season in Machu Picchu, it is recommended to purchase your entrance ticket at least one week in advance.
-Entrance to Huayna Picchu during any season must be purchased two months in advance.
-Remember that you can purchase tickets online through our Ticketmachupicchu website.
-Ask our sales representatives any questions you may have about your purchase and the best options available.
+However, other more popular tickets, such as the classic circuit or the entrance to Huayna Picchu mountain, must be purchased at least three months in advance during any season.
+Remember that you can purchase tickets online through our Boletomachupicchu website .
+Ask our sales representatives any questions you may have regarding your purchase and discuss the best options we have to enhance your travel experience.

 What is the low season in Machu Picchu?